Vineyard escape: Granite Belt wineries you need to visit

-‘Tis the changing of the seasons and the perfect time for a vineyard and cellar door hop!
+‘Tis the changing of the seasons and the perfect time for a winery hop!

 The burgeoning wine region in the Granite Belt is only a short three-hour drive from Brisbane and boasts some of the country’s premium wineries and vineyards.